This article is part of Greenlight — The Latch’s commitment to the Australian film industry. For more content in this series, click here.

 “I’ve been quoted saying, and will continue to say, that I would recommend to any filmmaker in the world to come to this exciting place,” he said.
 “The Gold Coast is bursting with the energy, creativity, good food and great people essential to making a movie.”

-In the first official trailer released for the film — which suffered several COVID related setbacks early on in the pandemic — Butler is transformed into Elvis Presley, aka the King of Rock and Roll alongside Tom Hanks who stars as Colonel Tom Parker.
+In the latest official trailer released for the film, Butler is transformed into Elvis Presley, aka the King of Rock and Roll alongside Tom Hanks who stars as Colonel Tom Parker.

 The film explores the life and music of Presley, seen through the prism of his complicated relationship with Parker who was his manager.
 The story delves into the complex dynamic between the pair spanning over 20 years, from Presley’s rise to fame to his unprecedented stardom, against the backdrop of the evolving cultural landscape and loss of innocence in America.
 Central to that journey is one of the most significant and influential people in Elvis’s life, Priscilla Presley — played by Aussie actress DeJonge.